amplience/dc-extension-ecomm-toolkit/README.md

 ## 🏁Quickstart

-Instructions for basic registering & setting up the ecomm-toolkit in your Amplience Dynamic Content box [are here](./docs/extension.md).
+Instructions for basic registration & setup of the ecomm-toolkit in your Amplience Dynamic Content box [are here](./docs/extension.md).
+Then come back to the Snippets section below.

 ### Extension Snippets